 This unit will be assessed using the following methods on exam day:

-This comprises of a further six study weekends, one weekend per month (excluding December), culminating in an examination day consisting of –
+This comprises of a six study weekends, one weekend per month, culminating in an examination weekend (an additional 7th weekend), consisting of –

-In order to satisfy BTEC requirements for the Level 5 program, learners will also need to undertake the following home study:
+In order to satisfy BTEC requirements for the Level 5 program, learners will also need to undertake the following home study assignments:

 Course Entry Requirements for Beginners